Effective Date: June 23, 2020

-Cookies and similar technologies permit your connection to our websites: our servers receive and record information about your computer, device, and browser, including potentially your IP address, browser type, other software or hardware information, and your geographic location.
+Cookies and similar technologies permit your connection to our Site: our servers receive and record information about your computer, device, and browser, including potentially your IP address, browser type, other software or hardware information, and your geographic location.

 Access Usage of Services

 We use information about your usage of our services and websites such as pages you have visited, content you have viewed, search queries you have run, and advertisements you have seen or interacted with to assess how our services are used.

 Provide Relevant Content

-We adjust the content on our websites and in our communications with you depending on what we know about the content, products and services that you like.
+We adjust the content on our Site and in our communications with you depending on what we know about the content, products and services that you like.
 This means we can highlight content that we believe will be of interest to you.
 We provide personalization by using cookies, IP addresses, web beacons, URL tracking, and mobile app settings.

-When you visit our websites, our partners and we will set cookies and similar technologies on your browser in order to help us make the sites work, analyze site usage, deliver ads, and personalize your experience.
+When you visit our Site, our partners and we will set cookies and similar technologies on your browser in order to help us make the sites work, analyze site usage, deliver ads, and personalize your experience.